wjjcook/bowling-average-tracker/README.md

 # bowling-average-tracker
-A simple application to track bowling averages.
+A simple Spring Boot application to track bowling averages.
+Utilizes the Thymeleaf HTML template and a MySQL database.